-Telehealth consultations means delivery of consultations via video or telephone.
-Consultations would be inclusive of any electronic communication to support the delivery of the treatment service.
-Practitioners must consider the appropriateness of this mode of service delivery for each worker on a case-by-case basis.
-Telehealth services require pre-approval by the insurer and must be consented to by all parties (worker, practitioner and insurer).
-Practitioners are responsible for delivering Telehealth services in accordance with the principles of professional conduct and the relevant professional and practice guidelines to ensure that all care is taken to ensure the safety, appropriateness and effectiveness of the service.
+Telehealth means delivery of consultations via video or telephone by a Medical Practitioner.
+Consultations would be inclusive of any electronic communication to support the delivery of the consultation service.
+Medical Practitioners must consider the appropriateness of this mode of service delivery for each worker on a case-bycase basis and be satisfied worker outcomes are not compromised.
+Telehealth consultations must be consented to by the worker.
+Medical Practitioners are responsible for delivering Telehealth consultations in accordance with the principles of professional conduct and the relevant professional and practice guidelines to ensure that all care is taken to ensure the safety, appropriateness and effectiveness of the service.
 Telehealth consultations are to be paid in accordance with this Order (noting those items specifically excluded in Clause 7 of this Order).
-No additional payment in relation to facility fees can be charged by the practitioner undertaking the consultation.
+Medical Practitioners are to bill for Telehealth consultations using the same AMA Fees List item number normally billed for a face to face consultation, with the addition of a 'T' as a suffix to the item number e.g. AA020T (Level B consultation delivered via telehealth) versus AA020 (Level B consultation delivered face to face).
+The fee payable remains the same.
+No additional fee (e.g. facility fees) can be charged in relation to the consultation.